GRAINS-Wheat falls most in two weeks as USDA boosts supply outlook

 USDA lowered its soybean supply outlook for the 2015/16 crop year due to increased domestic usage and raised its view of corn supplies due to lower ethanol production.

-On June 30, the government will issue its annual acreage report: how much corn, soybeans, spring wheat and other crops were seeded this spring.
+The government on June 30 will issue its annual acreage report: how much corn, soybeans, spring wheat and other crops were seeded this spring.
 That release typically results in more volatile swings in futures prices than the more routine monthly supply reports.

 * Says approved appointment of Om Prakash Bhatt as additional and independent director Source text - (http://bit.ly/2pjIMTV) Further company coverage: